 (both published on 1 November 2012 at http://www.cabinetoffice.gov.uk/resource-library/open-standards-consultation-documents);

-- F. Homberg, M. Favale, M. Kretschmer, D. Mendis, D. Secchi, ‘Copyright, and the Regulation of Orphan Works: A rights clearance simulation and two user experiments’ (IPO, both forthcoming in 2013).
+- F. Homberg, M. Favale, M. Kretschmer, D. Mendis, D. Secchi (2013), ‘Copyright and the Regulation of Orphan Works: A comparative review of seven jurisdictions, and a rights clearance simulation’, An Independent Report for the UK Intellectual Property Office (98pp).

 Martin’s publications can be found here –